Call/WhatsAppText +1 (302) 613-4617

 GWAS Methodology and Interpretation

-Study design, SNP genotyping arrays, quality control filters, imputation using reference panels (1000 Genomes, HapMap, gnomAD), principal component analysis for population stratification correction, Manhattan and Q-Q plot interpretation, post-GWAS functional annotation, and the current understanding of the missing heritability problem.
+Study design, SNP arrays, QC filters, imputation (1000 Genomes, gnomAD), principal component analysis for population stratification, Manhattan and Q-Q plots, post-GWAS functional annotation, missing heritability debate.

 Comparative and Evolutionary Genomics